DownHomeDigital AV receivers Best 2 Channel Stereo Receivers

 I have a full set of high-quality equipment to define the strong and weak points of every receiver I tested.
 My toolkit consists of:

 The dimensions, texture, overall design, and slight curvature of the top of the front panel of this model are the same as all Denon 800 NE series audio/video equipment.
 In the center of the panel is the display.
 More than 10 indicators clearly show the different modes of operation of the unit.
 The display shows the name of the input source, sound mode, setting values, and other information.
 The display’s brightness can be dimmed if desired, and turning the display off completely eliminates one of the sources of distortion (“noise”) that affects sound clarity, thereby noticeably improving sound reproduction quality.
 To the left of the display is a massive knob for selecting the input source.
 On the right is an even larger diameter knob for smooth adjustment of the sound volume.
+And I really like how smooth it feels in my hand when adjusting the volume level.
+That’s very rare for an inexpensive piece of equipment.
 Below the display are a number of function buttons, knobs for treble, bass, and stereo balance, a headphone jack, and a USB port (type A) for playing audio files from an external USB drive.
 Supported files are MP3 and WMA, as well as Hi-Res formats FLAC, WAV, Apple Lossless, and DSD.

 Even more surprising is that this model has as many as 5 HDMI inputs.
 Not all AV receivers can boast of such an abundance of ports supporting 4K/60 Hz resolution, HDCP 2.3 protocol, Dolby Vision, HLG, and HDR 10 extended dynamic range video standards.
 There is an input with a built-in MM-phono-corrector for connecting a turntable of vinyl discs with sound pickups of MM type (Moving Magnet).
 Denon also knows much about this aspect – they have been designing and manufacturing vinyl turntables, cartridges, and phono stages for almost 50 years.
 There are also other standard connections, but I won’t dwell on them in detail.

-As I mentioned at the beginning, the Denon DRA-800H can also be connected to a wireless LAN using two-rod antennas and built-in Wi-Fi, Bluetooth, and AirPlay 2 adapters.
+As I mentioned at the beginning, the Denon DRA-900H can also be connected to a wireless LAN using two-rod antennas and built-in Wi-Fi, Bluetooth, and AirPlay 2 adapters.

-To summarize, I can confidently call the Denon DRA-800H the best 2-channel stereo receiver.
-It is a superbly equipped multifunctional device that combines a quality stereo amplifier with the many capabilities of an AV receiver.
-HDMI ports allow it to connect to modern TVs and other external devices, and built-in Wi-Fi, AirPlay, and Bluetooth adapters make the choice of music sources virtually limitless.
+I can confidently call the Denon DRA-900H the best 2-channel stereo receiver.
+It is a superbly equipped multifunctional device that combines a high-quality stereo amplifier with the wide capabilities of an AV receiver.
+HDMI ports allow you to connect it to modern TVs and other external devices to watch content in 4K resolution, and built-in Wi-Fi, AirPlay, and Bluetooth adapters make the choice of music sources almost limitless and work at a high-quality level.
+It optimally combines affordability, functionality, and sound worthy of your ears.
+In addition, with Denon, you can be sure of the quality of the internal components.
+It is not the most expensive model in my rating, but it is hard to call it budgetary, either.

 Pros